BPA-CSIRO-Workshops/denovo-module-euk/handout/handout.md

 [H] ![image](images/abyss-k27.png) [fig:fusariumk27]

+!!! note "Question"
-Any tools you can use to check kmer spectra at any K before assembling?\
+    Any tools you can use to check kmer spectra at any K before assembling?

-KAT\
+!!! success ""
+    ??? "**Answer**"
+    KAT

+!!! note "Question"
     Can you predict what will happen if you use KAT with larger K values?\

+!!! note "Question"
     Will the assembly answer the biological question?

 Use BLAST or BLAT and the databases to check...